 Op-ed: the Georgian-Abkhaz dead-end

+Georgia, Abkhazia and South Ossetia were unable to reach consensus, not even verbally, on the non-use of force agreement.
 Tbilisi continues to insist that Abkhazia is an occupied territory and is consequently not a party to the conflict: it is Russia that must take on the responsibility of signing the agreement.

-s a result, Tbilisi appeased national pride, and voluntarily and seemingly forever decided not to resolve the conflict with the Abkhazians.
+As a result, Tbilisi appeased national pride, and voluntarily and seemingly forever decided not to resolve the conflict with the Abkhazians.
 Abkhazia was deemed occupied by Russia but for some reason sanctions weren’t brought into play against the aggressor, but rather against the victims – Abkhazia and its citizens.

 Of course, we must admit that there have been a lot of proverbial carrots to compensate for the use of the whip – but these carrots, of which the only benefit was free health care for Abkhazians at Georgian clinics – pursues one aim only, and that is to regain the hearts and minds of the Abkhazians and force them to turn away from Russia.

-n fact, things have turned out to be quite the opposite.
+In fact, things have turned out to be quite the opposite.
 The attempt to use international pressure to regain Abkhazia and win back the minds of the people and convince them to forget about Russia has failed.

 It wasn’t that long ago that while speaking about a timeframe for returning Abkhazia to Georgia, the Georgian authorities said: tomorrow, well, in the worst case, the day after tomorrow.
 However, now not even one straight-thinking Georgian politician or even a single expert would dare to touch on the theme of concrete timelines.
 There are none, and there can’t be.